Zoweb/git-changelog/examples/disabled_heading_false_true_subheading_true_github.md

 Nothing much yet in here.
 TODO add more to Readme
 ##### 03a42bd4d1609bf91474560347b54bfec824983b
 Allows people using IDEs based on the Intellij platform to have everything set up
+##### 8b8ab47fc4193261506d9fd2e2c9f0f4dfa72f12
+This will mean that the first commit will be on a different line to the previous message, and it does not matter for the last commit as it has a header after.
 ##### 3f11829000fba42a4476ca59563ee0460689c958
 So that it doesn't give away TRADE SECRETS 🤐
 ##### e2893c627fd66e2ede2eac395812e95162ae0d15